mymonero/mymonero-mobile/README.md

 MyMonero Donation Address (XMR): 48yi8KBxh7fdZzwnX2kFCGALRcN1sNjwBHDfd5i9WLAWKs7G9rVbXNnbJTqZhhZCiudVtaMJKrXxmBeBR9kggBXr8X7PxPT

-Proceeds from donations are used to fund development on the MyMonero back-end server (a performant version of which we soon™ plan to open-source for anyone to run their own server at home).
-Any remaining funds will go towards product (app UI) R&D, and hosting costs.
+Proceeds from donations are used to fund development, R&D and hosting costs incurred by MyMonero.

 ## License and Copyrights

 See `LICENSE.txt` for license.

-All app source code and assets copyright © 2014-2021 by MyMonero.
+All app source code and assets copyright © 2014-2022 by MyMonero.
 All rights reserved.

 ## Acknowledgements